-Public Foundation for Research on Central and Eastern European History and Society
+Public Foundation for the Research of Central and East European History and Society

 Data processing Guidelines

 On data processing carried out in connection with the webshop of the House of Terror Museum

 VALID FROM: 14 February 2020

 1.1./ The aim of these Guidelines is to duly inform you about the processing of the personal data you provided on the webshop of the House of Terror Museum on the webpage webshop.terrorhaza.hu (henceforth: Webshop) operated by the Public Foundation for the Research of Central and East European History and Society (henceforth: Public Foundation), as well as on your related rights, in line with Regulation (EU) 2016/679 of the European Parliament and of the Council (henceforth: Regulation), the Hungarian legal regulations and Act CXII of 2011 on informational self-determination and freedom of information (henceforth: Information Act).

 1.2./ The scope of these Guidelines only covers the personal data you provided for the Webshop on the website webshop.terrorhaza.hu.

 1.3./ These Guidelines and their amendments implemented from time to time shall be considered effective from the moment that they are published on the website webshop.terrorhaza.hu.

 1.4./ Before you provide any data or information to us, please read the current version of the Guidelines, which shall always be accessible from webshop.terrorhaza.hu.
 Please note that you should only provide data or information to the Public Foundation at any time if you have read the current version of these Guidelines, and explicitly agree with their contents.

 Data subject: natural persons who are explicitly defined or identified, or can explicitly or implicitly identified by the use of personal data.